 Chicago Business Lawyer

-I am a Chicago business lawyer ad CPA.
+Chicago business lawyer and CPA.
 Business lawyers often form LLCs and corporations, help clients buy or sell companies, and dissolve LLCs and corporations.
 Business lawyers also help clients choose the right business entity.
 Sole proprietorship, general partnership, limited partnership, LLC, S corporation, or C corporation?
 I typically form private for-profit businesses as either LLCs or corporations and which elect to be treated as S corporations or partnerships for tax purposes.
 Which legal entity and tax treatment is right for your business?
 Retain a Chicago business lawyer to form the right business entity and understand the tax consequences of your business entity.

 The below information focuses on llinois LLCs and Illinois S corporations.